Hibernian F.C.

 Home matches are played at Easter Road, which has been in use since 1893, when the club joined the Scottish Football League.
 The name of the club is regularly shortened to Hibs, with the team also being known as The Hibees (pronounced /ˈhaɪbiːz/) and supporters known as Hibbies.
 Another nickname is The Cabbage, derived from the shortened rhyming slang for Hibs ("Cabbage and Ribs").

 Hibernian have won the Scottish league championship four times, most recently in 1952.
-Three of those four championships were won between 1948 and 1952, when the club had the services of The Famous Five, a notable forward line.
-The club have won the Scottish Cup three times, in 1887, 1902, and 2016, with the latter victory ending a notorious drought.
-Hibs have also won the Scottish League Cup three times, in 1972, 1991, and 2007.
-Hibernian reached the semi-final of the first ever European Cup in 1955–56, becoming the first British side to participate in European competition; they reached the same stage of the Inter-Cities Fairs Cup in 1960–61.
+Three of those four championships were won between 1948 and 1952, when the club had the services of The Famous Five forward line.
+The club have won the Scottish Cup three times, in 1887, 1902 and 2016, with the latter victory ending a notorious drought.
+Hibs have also won the Scottish League Cup three times, in 1972, 1991 and 2007.
+Hibernian reached the semi-final of the first ever European Cup in 1955–56, becoming the first British side to participate in European competition.
+They reached the same stage of the Inter-Cities Fairs Cup in 1960–61.

 History

 Foundation and early history (1875–1939)

 The club was founded in 1875 by Irishmen living in the Cowgate area of Edinburgh.
-The name Hibernian (deriving from Hibernia, an ancient name for Ireland), the colour green, the Gaelic harp and the Irish language phrase Erin Go Bragh (meaning Ireland Forever) were adopted as symbols early on.
+The name Hibernian (deriving from Hibernia, an ancient name for Ireland), the colour green, the Celtic harp and the Irish language phrase Erin go bragh (meaning Ireland Forever) were adopted as symbols early on.
 Founder Fr.
 Edward Joseph Hannan was the first president of the club and Michael Whelahan its first team captain.
-James Connolly, the famous socialist and Irish Republican leader, was a Hibs fan, while the club were "closely identified" with the Irish Home Rule Movement during the 1880s.
+James Connolly, the famous socialist and Irish Republican leader, was a Hibs fan, while the club were "closely identified" with the Irish Home Rule movement during the 1880s.
 There was some sectarian resistance initially to an Irish club participating in Scottish football, but Hibs established themselves as a force in Scottish football in the 1880s.
 Hibs were the first club from the east coast of Scotland to win a major trophy, the 1887 Scottish Cup.
 They went on to defeat Preston North End, who had reached the semi-finals of the 1887 FA Cup, in a friendly match described as the Association Football Championship of the World Decider.
+Despite advertising the match as 'The Association Football Championship of the World', Preston had lost in the FA Cup semi-finals to West Bromwich Albion and were not the 'best' English side that year.